Political Science (PSC)

 3, 3/0

-Prerequisite: Junior or senior standing or instructor permission.
+Prerequisite: Junior or senior standing.
 Political and legal viewpoints of international organizations; political and administrative concepts and theories concerning international organizations and law such as roles and effects of international organizations and law in foreign policy making, international cooperation, and competition.
 Offered occasionally.

 PSC 309 INTERNATIONAL POLITICAL ECONOMY